darvesh/drvsh/README.md

 	npm start
 ```

-## Customising `mkr/bin`
+## Customising `Memochō`

-To customise your self-hosted version of `mkr/bin`, you can add these two files to `/custom` at the root directory:
+To customise your self-hosted version of `Memochō`, you can add these two files to `/custom` at the root directory:

 ```txt
 └─ custom